 Construction workers, subway workers, city workers and others rely on safety training and regulations to stay safe on the job.
 Sometimes, because of oversight, cutting corners, or negligence, employers do not train nor hire a third party to train employees.
 Not only does this often lead to violations of Occupational Safety and Health Administration (OSHA) rules, it also results in workplace injuries – even death.

 If you or someone you love recently suffered an injury or death due to lack of safety training, you may be eligible for compensation.
-The New York City personal injury attorneys at Sullivan Papain Block McGrath and Cannavo (SPBMC) represent clients in workplace personal injury cases.
+The New York City personal injury attorneys at Sullivan Papain Block McGrath Coffinas & Cannavo (SPBMCC) represent clients in workplace personal injury cases.
 Contact us for a free consultation about your unique situation.

-The attorneys at SPBMC represent clients in New York and New Jersey.
+The attorneys at SPBMCC represent clients in New York and New Jersey.
 We aggressively pursue compensation for our clients, while offering compassion and one-on-one care for his or her unique situation.